fmtayag/Yukon-Escape/README.md

 # Avalanche-Game
-My entry for the 2-Buttons Jam 2020
+My entry for the 2-Buttons Jam 2020!
+Made with pygame.